 Submitter Submission point Submitter's requests Officers' recommendation and response appropriately avoided, remedied or mitigated.
 Policy 26 in particular is highlighted whereby it is Council's expectation that the best practicable option be adopted to improve the quality of the discharge and reduce the quantity of the discharge over time.
-61 - Te Rūnanga o 725 Amend Decline Ngāti Ruanui Trust Submitter seeks amendment to Rule 6 (Discretionary Activity) of the Plan to include standards, terms and conditions to read: (a) discharge does not adversely affect the matters/values identified for protection by mana whenua in the cultural impact assessment; (b) discharge complies with tangata whenua indicators referred to in the tangata whenua monitoring plan (c) discharge is consistent with iwi management plan.
+61 - Te Rūnanga o 725 Amend Decline Further submissions - Ngāti Ruanui Trust Ngāti Mutunga (40), Te Ngāruahine Trust (41), (58) Te Rūnanga o Korowai o Submitter seeks amendment to Rule 6 (Discretionary Activity) of the Plan to include standards, terms and conditions to read: (a) discharge does not adversely affect the matters/values identified for protection by mana whenua in the cultural impact assessment; (b) discharge complies with tangata whenua indicators referred to in the tangata whenua monitoring plan (c) discharge is consistent with iwi management plan.
 AND Include the following notification note: Resource consent applications under this Rule will be notified to tangata whenua.
-The submitter has sought the inclusion of standards, terms and conditions for rules in the Plan relating to Discretionary and Non-complying Activities.
+Support The submitter has sought the inclusion of standards, terms and conditions for rules in the Plan relating to Discretionary and Non-complying Activities.
 Officers recommend declining the relief noting that it is not standard planning practice for Discretionary Activity or Non-complying Activity rules to include standards, terms and conditions.
 Conditions relating to a Discretionary Activity are developed on a case-by-case basis through the consenting process having regard to the relevant Plan policies.
 Notwithstanding the above, officers note that all matters identified by the submitter would generally be considered through any consenting process with Policies 1 to 21, 22 24 and 26 being given effect to.
-In relation to notification requirements proposed by the submitter, officers note Further submissions - Ngāti Mutunga (40), Te Ngāruahine Trust (41), (58) e Korowai o Support that the Plan is not intended to provide the operational detail for implementing every aspect of the Plan.
+In relation to notification requirements proposed by the submitter, officers note that the Plan is not intended to provide the operational detail for implementing every aspect of the Plan.
 Such detail is more appropriately included in the Council's standard operating procedures and/or any Mana Whakahono a Rohe agreements.
-In relation to notification requirements, the submitter (and others) has highlighted an issue with the notification requirements stated in the Plan which in turn raises issues with notification requirements in the RMA being regiularly changed.
+In relation to notification requirements, the submitter (and others) has highlighted an issue with the notification requirements in the RMA being regularly changed.
 Officers note that, over time the notification requirements identified in the Plan may become misleading and outdated following changes to RMA.
 Consequently, officers recommend to amend the heading throughout the rules section to refer only to "matters of control/discretion".
-Officers note recommendations to delete such notification requirements from the Plan and note that the relevant notification requirements are set out in sections 95A to 95G of the RMA.
+Officers note note that the relevant notification requirements are set out in sections 95A to 95G of the RMA.
 Officers further note that, in addition to the requirements of the RMA, notification to iwi can also be addressed through Mana Whakahono a Rohe agreements without the need to be included in the Plan rules.